 sudo ufw enable

-The following rules will allow ssh access which is port 22, http which listens on 80 and https which listens on port 443.
+The following rules will allow ssh access, port 22, HTTP, which listens on 80, and HTTPS, which listens on port 443.

 Allowing connectivity from a specific IP address

 Allowing connectivity from a specific Subnet